Domestic Violence First Offense in Michigan

 What if the victim doesn’t show up for court?

 If the complainant or victim does not show up, the prosecutor may ask for a material witness warrant for that person’s arrest.
-Different prosecutors handle these situations differently.
-Although there are laws in Michigan that allow the prosecutor to use the victim’s statements to the police to prove a case, a skilled defense attorney will know how to stop the prosecutor by utilizing federal and constitutional law, specifically, the Confrontation Clause of the United States Constitution.
+Various prosecutors handle these situations differently.
+Although laws in Michigan allow the prosecutor to use the victim’s statements to the police to prove a case, a skilled defense attorney will know how to stop the prosecutor by utilizing federal and constitutional law, specifically, the Confrontation Clause of the United States Constitution.
 A lawyer may get the charges dismissed if a victim does not show up for trial.

 How much time will I get for domestic violence first offense?

-You do not have to do any time in jail for first offense domestic violence in Michigan.
+You do not have to do any time in jail for domestic violence in Michigan for a first offense.
 The maximum sentence is 93 days, but there is no minimum sentence.
-Every case is different; however, a good attorney gives you the best chance of avoiding any jail time at all.
+Every case is different; however, a skilled, experienced attorney gives you the best chance of avoiding any jail time.

 What if the victim or complainant wants to “drop the charges”?

 A victim cannot “drop charges” in Michigan because that person does not bring the charges in the first place.
-The charges are started by the police and prosecutors, and the victim is considered a witness, not a party.
+The police and prosecutors start the charges, and the victim is considered a witness, not a party.
 A prosecutor may consider or disregard the wishes of the victim.
-In the vast majority of cases, letters or pleas to the prosecutor to “drop charges” generally backfire and make it more difficult to get the charges dismissed.
+In most cases, letters or pleas to the prosecutor to “drop charges” generally backfire and make it more challenging to get the charges dismissed.

 Yes!
-There are many defenses to first offense domestic violence including mistake, self-defense, alibi, and a claim the charges are false or fabricated.
-In many of these cases, allegations are fabricated to gain an advantage in a divorce, with custody, to obtain possession of a home, or to get money.
+There are many defenses to first-offense domestic violence, including mistake, self-defense, alibi, and claiming the charges are false or fabricated.
+In many of these cases, complainants fabricate allegations to gain an advantage in a divorce, with custody, obtain possession of a home, or get money.
 These ulterior motives can help bolster a strong defense.
-Most defense lawyers manipulate even innocent clients into pleading guilty because they are afraid to take a case to trial or push for a dismissal.
+Most defense lawyers manipulate even innocent clients into pleading guilty because they fear taking a case to trial or pushing for a dismissal.
 The defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. are not afraid to win!

-Jail is always a possibility and it is the lawyer’s job to convince a judge not to incarcerate his client.
-Probation is ordered as part of a sentence in almost all cases and frequently includes therapy, community service, education, drug and alcohol testing, a prohibition against firearms, and more.
-The best way to minimize probation conditions and the length of probation is by proactive preparation, from even before charges are issued.
+Jail is always possible, and it is the lawyer’s job to convince a judge not to incarcerate their client.
+Judges order probation as part of a sentence in almost all cases and frequently includes therapy, community service, education, drug, and alcohol testing, a prohibition against firearms, and more.
+The best way to minimize probation conditions and the length of probation is by proactive legal preparation, even before charges are issued.
 With the help of an expert attorney, the accused can show the judge that they were working to improve themselves even before a case goes to court.
 Failing to work with an attorney on a pre-charge basis is a lost opportunity to increase the odds of a favorable outcome proactively.